mrseidel/book-ics4u-processing-java/objects.md

 ###Processing Example

 Think of an object that you can hold.
 Let's say, a tennis ball.
-This item was created using a template.
+At the manufacturer they use a template to create a tennis ball.
 Let's keep this in mind as we go through what Objects and Classes are in Java.

 Previous you might have seen code that looks like this in Processing.